Monocular 3D Object Detection with Sequential Feature Association and Depth Hint Augmentation: Introduction

 \section{Introduction}

 \IEEEPARstart{M}{onocular} 3D object detection in autonomous driving scenarios, with the goal of estimating the 2D and 3D geometric properties of on-road objects in a monocular image, is a challenging yet promising research topic.
-The state-of-the-art 3D detection methods~\cite{shi2019pointrcnn,yang2019std,yan2018second,rozsa2019object,yang20023dssd} generally resort to the power of Light Detection and Ranging (LiDAR) sensors.
-Despite of the high performance these LiDAR-based methods can achieve, the practical demand for low cost necessitates the research on 3D object detection with a single RGB image as input, which is the focus of this work.
+The state-of-the-art 3D detection methods~\cite{shi2019pointrcnn,yang2019std,yan2018second,rozsa2019object,yang20203dssd} generally resort to the power of Light Detection and Ranging (LiDAR) sensors.
+Despite that these LiDAR-based methods can achieve high performance, they often require excessive hardware expense.
+As compared, the monocular 3D object detection problem, which is the focus of this work, simply requires a single RGB image as input.

-Detecting the 3D geometric information (3D center location, orientation, dimension, etc.) of on-road objects by using monocular vision is inherently an ill-posed problem, since the depth values of 3D points become unrecoverable once they are projected onto 2D image planes.
+Detecting the 3D geometric information (3D center location, orientation, dimension, etc.) of on-road objects by using monocular vision is inherently an ill-posed problem, since the depth values of 3D points become computationally unrecoverable once they are projected onto 2D image planes.
 However, by exploiting the appearance, surrounding context, and the empirical dimensions of objects, artificial neural networks (ANN) are capable of producing reasonable predictions about objects' 3D properties.